hyperpixel34/aerothemeplasma/INSTALL.md

 sh install.sh
 ```

-After it has been compiled, you can log out or restart plasma and kwin, then go to ```System settings -> Workspace Behavior -> Desktop Effects``` and enable the effect.
+After it has been compiled, you can log out or restart Plasma and KWin, then go to ```System settings -> Workspace Behavior -> Desktop Effects``` and enable the effect.

 ### Plasma Widgets <a name="widgets"></a>